alicht/intro-to-express/README.md

 ## Restful Routing

 We will use the RESTful standard to build our web apps.
-Today, we will only cover how to handle GET requests, but we can create callbacks for all types of requests.
+Today, we'll only cover how to handle GET requests, but we can create callbacks for all types of requests.
 Let's create some routes for our quotes!

 ```javascript
 // set up root route using 'GET' http verb